MGDSoft/stackdriver-bundle/README.md

 composer req mgdsoft/stackdriver-bundle
 ```

+The bundle  will be configured only for prod environment see **packages/prod/mgdsoft_stackdriver.yaml** for more info.

 Configure env var "GOOGLE_SERVICE_ACCOUNT" in your .env file.
 Verify project_id is present in .json file

 Finally configure like simple monolog service handler and enjoy it.

 ```yaml
 # /config/packages/prod/monolog.yaml